common-chenlab/HomecageVideoAnalysis/README.md

 Once all is done, we can now set up the conda environment used to run this code.

-The conda YML file which contains all the necessary dependencies for this project is in the `conda-environments` folder.
+The conda YML file [env](conda-environments/env.yml) which contains all the necessary dependencies for this project is in the conda-environments folder.
 To create an environment with this file, run the following command:

 `conda env create -f conda-environments/env.yml`